Acosix/alfresco-keycloak/README.md

     - keycloak-authz-client
 - Acosix Alfresco Utility (Apache License, Version 2.0) - core extension

-The Share AMP of this project includes all the Keycloak library JARs that the extension depends on.
+All Keycloak dependencies are aggregated into single uber-JAR / shaded dependency library for the Repository and Share respectively.
+This aggregation is handled via the sub-modules `repository-dependencies` and `share-dependencies`.
+This has been done to isolate this addon from whatever version of Keycloak libraries Alfresco pre-packages to support its `identity-service` authentication subsystem.
+These aggregated libraries are included in the respective AMPs of this project and only need to be installed separately if the simple JAR deployment method is used to install the modules of this addon.

 The Acosix Alfresco Utility project provides the core extension for Alfresco Content Services as a separate artifact from the full module, which needs to be installed in Alfresco Content Services before the AMP of this project can be installed.

 When the installable JAR produced by the build of this project is used for installation, the developer / user is responsible to either manually install all the required components / libraries provided by the listed projects, or use a build system to collect all relevant direct / transitive dependencies.
 **Note**: The Acosix Alfresco Utility project is also built using templates from the Acosix Alfresco Maven project, and as such produces similar artifacts.
 Automatic resolution and collection of (transitive) dependencies using Maven / Gradle will resolve the Java *classes* JAR as a dependency, and **not** the installable (Simple Alfresco Module) variant.
 It is recommended to exclude Acosix Alfresco Utility from transitive resolution and instead include it directly / explicitly.